-Komen Dallas County is the local source for funding breast cancer detection, support and educational awareness in Dallas County.
-Through its 2015-2016 community grants, Komen Dallas County is investing more than $1.379 million into education, diagnosis, treatment and support programs here in Dallas County provided by thirteen local programs that serve uninsured or underinsured Dallas County Residents.
-Since it was founded in 1992, Komen Dallas County has invested more than $23 million in local breast health agencies and organizations.
+Komen Dallas County is the local source for funding breast cancer detection, support and education in Dallas County.
+Through its 2018-2019 community grants, Komen Dallas County is investing more than $1 million into local breast health programs and national research for the cures.

 The funds Komen Dallas County grants to community programs in the Dallas area have made a positive difference in the lives of those living with this deadly disease.
-During the 2015-2016 grant year, our local funding provided support to thousands of Dallas County residents.
-Here’s a look at some successes from last year.
+During the 2017-2018 grant year, our local funding provided support to thousands of Dallas County residents.
+Here’s a look at some successes from the 2018-2019 grant year.

 - 44 Affiliate funded mobile mammography unit events